BergerLab/CAST/README.md

 file, producing as output coarse FASTA files, links tables, and seeds tables that perfectly match these data in Po-Ru Loh's C++ version of the code, and the order of sequences does not affect whether or not compression and decompression work correctly.

-Currently working on implementing search.
-Expansion of coarse BLAST hits produces almost identical output to Po-Ru's version on a large query data set with 9997 entries.
-Now working on implementing fine BLAST search.